 Larry Benjamin trained in Brighton, The Western Eye Hospital, Moorfields and The Oxford Eye Hospital.
 He was appointed as a Consultant in 1990 and since then has developed interests in Cataract surgery, the management of Diabetic Retinopathy including the use of early vitrectomy and surgical training.
 He was the first chairman of the Surgical Skills Sub-committee at the Royal College of Ophthalmologists during which he helped to develop the College microsurgical skills courses and chaired the committee which updated the latest College cataract surgical guidelines.
 He has served as the Chairman of the Education Committee and Senior Vice President of the College.
 He has also served as the programme secretary to the ophthalmic section of the Royal Society of Medicine.

 He is currently chair of the microsurgical skills committee at the RCOphth.

 He currently serves on the council of UKISCRS and is its current President.

 He has been a volunteer faculty member for Orbis the flying eye hospital charity and is chairman of its programme committee for Europe Middle East and Africa.

-His spare time is spent directing and appearing in amateur dramatic productions, improving his golf and driving a 7.5 ton support vehicle and being assistant mechanic for his son’s motor racing team.
+His spare time is spent directing and appearing in amateur dramatic productions, improving his golf and driving a 7.5-ton support vehicle and being an assistant mechanic for his son’s motor racing team.

 Copyright 2018 Adore conference.
 All Rights Reserved.